Asymptotics of Partial Density Functions for Divisors: A local -invariant Bergman kernel on

 Fix $(z,w)$.
 Then by Cauchy-Schwarz and the definition of the function $U$ (i.e.\ Lemma \ref{lem:propertyU})

 for some $c>0$.
 Recall that each $G_{n,k}$ decays exponentially fast away away from the diagonal,

 We have given a proof of this classical fact in Theorem~\ref{thm:decaynonpartial}.
 Moreover this estimate is uniform as $\nu$ ranges in a bounded interval, as follows directly from our proof.
-(We remark that for a fixed volume form the Bergman kernel has decay at rate $O(k^{2n-2}) e^{-ck|w-w'|^2}$ since $\dim Y =n-1$, and this decay still holds for volume forms that lie in a compact set; but in the above $G_{n,k}$ is taken with respect to the volume form $dV_{\nu,\hbar} = O(\hbar) = O(k^{-1/2})$ which explains the missing factor of $k$ in \eqref{eq:decaydiagonalG}.)
+(The reader may have expected to see $O(k^{2d-2})$ in equation \ref{eq:decaydiagonalG} instead of $O(k^{2d-1})$ since since $2\dim Y =2d-2$, but the reason for this missing fact of $k$ is that whereas it is true that for a \emph{fixed} volume form on $Y$ the Bergman kernel has decay at rate $O(k^{2d-2}) e^{-c\sqrt{k}|w-w'|}$ (and this decay still holds for volume forms that lie in a compact set), in the above $G_{n,k}$ is taken with respect to the volume form $dV_{\nu,\hbar} = O(\hbar) = O(k^{-1/2})$ which is shrinking with respect to $k$.)

 Hence

 for some $c>0$.
 On the other hand, by completing the square

 which gives the desired result. \end{proof}